sao16b/4n6/_posts/2024-03-29-MVS_CTF_2023_PC_Writeup.md

 **Prompt**: What non-standard email service has the user used previously?

-After running Autopsy's ingest modules on the E01, I noticed in Data Artifacts -> Web Form Autofill a Chrome autofill entry with value MichaelKBorchardt@protonmail.com, indicating the user had a **Protonmail** account.
+After running Autopsy's ingest modules on the E01, I noticed in `Data Artifacts -> Web Form Autofill`{: .filepath} a Chrome autofill entry with value MichaelKBorchardt@protonmail.com, indicating the user had a **Protonmail** account.

 ![Protonmail Autofill](/assets/img/2024-03-29/1_1.png){: width="400" }